anyaevostinar/anyaevostinar.github.io/classes/201-s26/hw4.md

 // I spent 3 hours on this assignment.
 ```

-# Hints and suggestions
+## Hints and suggestions

 * If you get errors related to "null" or "null safety", you may be missing `!!`.
 For example, if `node` may possibly be `null`, you may need `node!!.null` if *you* know it cannot be but the *compiler* doesn't seem to.
+You can also get around this by saving the value to a local variable and then checking that it isn't null.

 * Try to complete `getString` and `getStringBackwards` early, to see if you're having any issues walking the linked list in either direction.